 England vs Nigeria, Women's World Cup 2023: When is it and how to watch on TV

-Sarina Wiegman’s side topped Group D with three wins.
-Although the 1-0 victories over Haiti and Denmark were a little underwhelming, given England’s status as European Champions, they hit their stride in the 6-1 victory over China.

-The winners of this match will play in the quarter-finals against whichever team progresses from the knockout match between the second-placed side from Group F and the winners of Group H.
+The winners of this match will play in the quarter-finals against either Colombia or Jamaica.
+A potential semi-final would be against one of Australia, Denmark, France or Morocco.

 What and when is it?